foundeo/cfdocs/guides/en/elvis.md

     securityNumber = securityStruct['Joe'] ?: "";

-NB: If the value tested === false, then the expression on the right will be evaluated.
+NB: In CF if the value tested === false, then the expression on the right will be evaluated. https://tracker.adobe.com/#/view/CF-4198933 Lucee behaves as expected.

 ## Examples